Empress Aelia Eudoxia

 By all accounts it was a successful marriage between two astute political operators.
 When Theodosius died, he left his minor children (Emperor Arcadius in the East, Emperor Honorius and Princess Placidia in the West) in their care.
 Here’s where things get complicated.
 The noblemen and eunuchs of the Eastern court didn’t want the half-barbarian Stilicho anywhere near their dim-witted Emperor.
 Stilicho couldn’t run the entire empire as regent without their cooperation, so he retired to the West and left them to fight the Goths on their own.

 In the meantime, Serena developed a “wicked step-mother” image—at least in later historian’s eyes.
-She promoted her own children by marrying her eldest daughter Maria to Honorius when they were just fourteen.
+Nothing from primary or contemporaneous sources supports that theory.
+They claimed she promoted her own children by marrying her eldest daughter Maria to Honorius when they were just fourteen.
 When Maria died, she married Thermantia to Honorius and arranged an engagement between her son Eucherius and Princess Placidia.
-Some historians believed she stifled Honorius and Placidia and shunted them aside at court.
+Intermarraige among the imperial families was quite common as a way to promote stability, but some modern historians believed she stifled Honorius and Placidia and shunted them aside at court.
 Supposedly, they hated her for it which had dire consequences later.

 Honorius was only slightly more capable than his older brother.
 When he came of age, he also came under the influence of an anti-barbarian faction at his court.
 He executed Stilicho and his son, murdered the Arian wives and children of his barbarian auxiliary troops, and divorced Thermantia.
 Serena, as his first cousin, was spared and she retired to Rome with her remaining child.
 The Goths, bolstered by thousands of vengeful Roman-trained auxiliaries invaded Italy and laid siege to Rome while Honorius stayed safe behind the sheltering swamps of Ravenna.

 Panic roiled the streets of Rome.
 Rumors flew that Serena sympathized with the barbarians because of her marriage to Stilicho and she planned to open the gates to the invaders.
-A delegation of senators appealed to Placidia who also was in residence.
+A delegation of senators appealed to the young Princess Placidia who also was in residence.
 She signed her cousin/foster mother’s death warrant.
 Serena was strangled (the traditional way of executing enemies of the state) in 409.
+This act didn’t scare the Goths and they put Rome under a ruinous seige for several months until the city paid them an exorbitant bribe to leave.

 Most historians agree that the accusations against Serena were false and assumed Placidia’s motives for signing the death warrant were dislike or jealousy.
-I have an alternative theory which I explore in an upcoming novella Becoming the Twilight Empress.
+I have an alternative theory which I explore in my novella Becoming the Twilight Empress.

 Coming up next: Empress Aelia Eudoxia, married Theodosius’ son Arcadius.